May Hearnshaw Charitable Trust

 - Grant Range: Not publicly available

-- Geographic Focus: National charities OR organizations working principally in South Yorkshire, North Nottinghamshire, Derbyshire, East Lancashire, and Cheshire
+- Geographic Focus: National charities OR organisations working principally in South Yorkshire, North Nottinghamshire, Derbyshire, East Lancashire, and Cheshire

 - Charity Number: 1008638